 Payroll expenses and benefits are based upon a union contract and anticipated staffing requirements.
 Utilities are based upon rates set by the appropriate regulatory agencies.
 Gas - heat reflects average consumption over several years and current market conditions for price.
 Real estate is computed based on the anticipated assessed valuation times an estimated tax rate.
-A 9.3% increase in real estate tax expenses has been anticipated for 2023.
-Debt service is based upon the payments required by the Corporation's outstanding mortgage payable.
+A 2.75% increase in real estate tax has been anticipated for 2024.
+Debt service is based upon the payments required by the Corporation's outstanding mortgage payable and line of credit.
 Repairs and maintenance is based upon historical experience and anticipated maintenance requirements.
 Insurance reflects anticipated renewal premiums.
 Other expenses are based upon historical experience or contracts.